wrwetzel/Birdland/src/Documentation/_build/html/_sources/birdland.md.txt

 * Add a title to a set list by clicking the *Add* button in the *Add Title to Setlist* panel.
 Create a new set list by typing the new name in the drop-down menu in lieu of selecting an existing one.

+* By default the *Include titles missing in music files* settings option is selected so that you may explore the music index before you have added any music files and built the Canon2File.txt file.
+You may later deselect it to avoid littering search results with music books not in your library.

 ![setlist](Images/setlist.png)

 ## Abbreviated Reference Manual